Spring snowmelt has cities along the Mississippi bracing for flooding in homes and businesses - KTVZ

 By Jennifer Gray, CNN Meteorologist

-This year’s river rise could lead to some of the worst flooding in 20 years in some places, with most river gauges in major flood stage along the Mississippi River from St. Paul, Minnesota, to south of Davenport, Iowa.
+This year’s river rise could lead to some of the worst flooding in 20 years in some places, with most river gauges in major flood stage along the Mississippi River from St. Paul, Minnesota, south to Burlington, Iowa.
 It follows this winter’s relentless parade of storms soon after the Mississippi River near Memphis had dropped to record low levels from drought.

-Now, the Mississippi River at La Crosse, Wisconsin, is forecast to crest Thursday near 16.1 feet — which would be its third-highest crest there and not far off the record of 17.89 feet set in April 1965.
-At 16 feet, “water is within one foot of Rose Street near Interstate 90, and the eastbound I-90 exit may be closed,” the National Weather Service said.
+The Mississippi River has crested in the Twin Cities, and will crest later Thursday in La Crosse, Wisconsin, at 15.9 feet, which is just 2 feet shy of the record.
+At 16 feet, “water is within one foot of Rose Street near Interstate 90, and the eastbound I-90 exit may be closed,” the National Weather Service said earlier this week.

-Some homes and businesses along Davenport’s riverfront already have taken on water, and the worst is yet to come, Mayor Mike Matson told CNN.
-Roads also could close there, he said, as flooding threatens towns all along the Mississippi River.
+Some homes and businesses along Davenport, Iowa’s riverfront already have taken on water, and the worst is yet to come, Mayor Mike Matson told CNN earlier this week.
+Several roads are already closed as flooding threatens towns all along the Mississippi.

 “We’re expecting a pretty good crest in a week,” Matson said Tuesday.
 “Whether it’s a record crest or close to a record, there’s not definitive answers yet.
 But it doesn’t really matter for us because we fight the river.”